A one stop shop for everything you need to know about our program

 Do I need to have a specific major for my bachelor’s degree?

 You can have a bachelor’s degree in any subject, all majors are considered equally.
-At UIC, the most common majors are psychology and movement sciences/kinesiology.
+At UIC, the most common majors are rehabilitation science, psychology and movement sciences/kinesiology.
 However, students have a variety of majors in science, community health, social sciences, education, and more.
 The prerequisites are in place to ensure that you have the basic knowledge needed to succeed in the program, regardless of your undergrad major.

 Can I apply without all my pre-requisites being completed?